AcevedoJetter/spotify-data-analysis/README.md

 # Spotify Data Analysis

-Repository to get an analysis of your streams since creating your account.
+Repository to get an analysis of your streams since creating your account. **This is a work in progress, more functions will be added.**

 # Getting the data